daviddpd/dpd8266/mdns/README.md

 This code demos a bug, possibly in the NTP code or the ESP8266 SDK of the mDNS functions.

+To use the code, make sure you set the SSID and Wifi password in `user_config.h`.

+Also, the ntp server is set in `ntp.c`

 When NTP is called before mDNS, nDNS fails.

 Compile with `make BROKEN=1`, and this will include the NTP call, and mDNS is will not work.